tidyverse/tidyverse.org/content/blog/dbplyr-2-2-0/index.md

 ## SQL improvements

 This release brings with it a host of useful improvements to SQL generation.
-Firstly, where possible dbplyr now uses `*` rather than listing every column individually.
+Firstly, dbplyr uses `*` where possible.
 This is particularly nice when you have a table with many names:

 <div class="highlight">